Burnside rings and volume forms with logarithmic poles: Introduction

+The formalism developed in our paper has already been applied to settle long-standing questions in higher-dimensional birational geometry.
+For instance, \citet{LoginovZhang-2024} were able to prove that on the complex projective space~$\P^n$ endowed with the standard torus invariant volume form with logarithmic poles, the group of volume preserving maps of the is not generated by pseudo-reflections, if $n\geq4$; in particular, this group is not simple.
+We anticipate analogs of powerful specialization theorems of Voisin, and others.

 Our constructions use essentially only formal properties of the residue maps.
 Consequently, one can envision analogous theories for logarithmic forms of smaller degree, Milnor $K$-theory, or even for the cycle modules of \citet{Rost-1996}.
+However, our first attempts in this direction have not yet been successful.